-The MDC Alliance is a coalition of seven opposition parties that was launched on the 5th of August, 2017 at the Zimbabwe Grounds in Highfield, with the aim to challenge Zanu-PF in 2018 harmonised elections.
+The MDC Alliance was a coalition of seven opposition parties that was launched on 5 August 2017 at the Zimbabwe Grounds in Highfield, with the aim to challenge Zanu-PF in 2018 harmonised elections.
+It was later registered as a political party with the Zimbabwe Electoral Commission (ZEC) in 2019.

 Parties in the MDC Alliance